utilitywarehouse/shared-kustomize-bases/redis/README.md

 (we don't have our manifests for it yet) is alternative to Sentinel- it allows just one database in one instance, but grants sharding.
 This might limit the availability of redis, but allows vertical scalling- great for huge datasets.

+## Parameters

+For help with OpsLevel annotations, see [this document](https://wiki.uw.systems/posts/ops-level-nz4v4ka0#habue-app-uw-systems-description).